 Why join the Capstone Scholars family at the University of South Carolina?
 In a nutshell, you are provided significant support from the Capstone Scholars team who will be your “resource hub” at the University.
-Our primary focus is the “outside of the classroom” experience centered around our four pillars (Academics, Leadership, Social, and Service) and driven by our motto of “Dream Big!
-Impact the Community.
-Leave a Legacy.”
+Our primary focus is your experience outside of the classroom centered around our four pillars (Academics, Leadership, Social, and Service) and driven by our motto of “Dream big, impact the community, leave a legacy!”

 We invite you to explore our website in more detail, but here are just a few benefits of being a Capstone Scholar at the University of South Carolina:

-- Living in a tremendous living and learning community in the Capstone building, being surrounded by like-minded students who not only know how to succeed in the classroom, but also make an impact outside the classroom through study abroad, research, leadership and service.
+- Housing in a tremendous living and learning community in the Capstone House or Columbia Hall buildings, being surrounded by like-minded students who not only know how to succeed in the classroom, but also make an impact outside the classroom through study abroad, research, leadership and service.

-- The Capstone Scholars team strives to make the University of South Carolina seem a bit smaller.
-We are your support, your mentors, and a place where you feel like you belong.
-We know what it takes to be successful and enjoy your college experience and we aim to be as “hands on” as possible with our wonderful students!
-We help mentor students in the undergraduate research process, assist with informal advising, give students resources to develop their leadership abilities, and always have our office doors open!
+- The dedicated Capstone Scholars Program team who strive to make the University of South Carolina seem a bit smaller.
+We are your support system and your cheerleaders.
+We know what it takes to be successful and enjoy your college experience and we aim to help you succeed!
+Our professional staff aids students in the undergraduate research process, assists with informal advising, coaches students to develop their leadership abilities, and always have our office doors open!

 - Special classes such as our nationally recognized University 101 sections, themed sections of English 101 and English 102, and 1-credit hour electives on topics such as leadership and service learning.

-- Study Abroad maymester experiences exclusive to Capstone Scholars!
+- Unique study abroad experiences exclusive to Capstone Scholars!
 Each May a group of Capstone Scholars will spend two weeks at a destination that will be an experience of a lifetime.
-In recent years we have spent time in Ecuador, Italy, Greece, Japan, China, Peru, Iceland and London.
-Our maymester programs in May 2014 will be heading to Ghana and Peru!
+In recent years we have spent time in Ecuador, Italy, Greece, Japan, China, Peru, Iceland, Ghana, Spain & Morocco, Nicaragua, and Italy.
+Our upcoming programs will be heading to Seattle, Brazil, Nicaragua and Costa Rica!

-- $2,000 study abroad travel grants.
+- $1,500- $2,000 Passport Travel Grants.
 Capstone Scholars can apply for these grants to offset the cost of the Capstone maymester or any other maymester/summer study abroad experience.

-- Interact with distinguished faculty and community leaders through the weekly Capstone Conversation series and engage in small group discussions related to current events through the bi-weekly News & Views events.
+- Interact with distinguished faculty and community leaders and engage in small group discussions related to current events through the bi-weekly News & Views events.

-- Every month we provide opportunities for Capstone Scholars to impact the community through community service.
-Whether it is mentoring a local 6th grader through our Hand Middle School program or making a difference in the city through our Service Fridays, you will have plenty of opportunities to leave your legacy.
+- We provide opportunities for Capstone Scholars to impact the community through local service, such as mentoring a 6th grader through our Hand Middle School program.
 We also highly encourage and support students as they create their own service projects and ideas, giving you plenty of opportunities to leave your legacy.

 - The Study Shack is where most of our social events take place.
-It has a widescreen TV, games, wireless, etc. It is directly above our Capstone Scholars offices right next to Capstone.
+It has a widescreen TV, games, wireless, etc. It is directly above our Capstone Scholars offices right next to the Capstone residence hall.